List of Jeopardy! contestants: Arthur Chu

-Arthur Chu (born January 30, 1984) first appeared on Jeopardy! on January 28, 2014, and almost immediately became a lightning rod because of his unusual playing style.
+Arthur Chu first appeared on Jeopardy! on January 28, 2014, and almost immediately became a lightning rod because of his unusual playing style.
 His game theory, "Forrest Bounce", and furious pressing of the signaling device made him one of the show's most controversial contestants.
 As of January 31, 2021, Chu ranks eighth on the list of all-time highest-earning Jeopardy! non-tournament champions, with an 11-day total of $297,200.
 His winning streak came to a close when he lost his 12th game but won $1,000 for finishing in third place, leaving him with a final total of $298,200.
 After his initial appearance on the show, Chu competed in the 2014 Jeopardy!
 Tournament of Champions, finishing second to Ben Ingram, an IT consultant from South Carolina.
 Chu won $100,000 for his second-place finish, bringing his overall winnings to $398,200.

 Julia Collins

-Julia Collins (born 1982) had the fifth-longest streak of consecutive victories, behind Ken Jennings, Amy Schneider, Matt Amodio, and James Holzhauer, with 20 wins and $429,100, until Mattea Roach surpassed her wins total on May 3, 2022.
+Julia Collins had the fifth-longest streak of consecutive victories, behind Ken Jennings, Amy Schneider, Matt Amodio, and James Holzhauer, with 20 wins and $429,100, until Mattea Roach surpassed her wins total on May 3, 2022.
 She was the second person to win 20 games in a row.
 In the 2014 Jeopardy!
 Tournament of Champions she finished second in her quarterfinal game against Joshua Brakhage and 2013 College Champion Jim Coury, but reached the semifinals as a wild card.
 She then won her semifinal game, advancing to the finals, where she finished third, behind Ben Ingram and Arthur Chu.

 Collins appeared again in the 2019 Jeopardy!
 All-Star Games relay tournament with Ben Ingram and Seth Wilson.

 Alex Jacob

-Alex Jacob (born October 27, 1984), is a former professional poker player who lives in Chicago, Illinois, and worked as a currency trader for the Gelber Group.
+Alex Jacob is a former professional poker player who lives in Chicago, Illinois, and worked as a currency trader for the Gelber Group.
 In 2015, Jacob won six games and the 2015 Tournament of Champions.
 In a Final Jeopardy round where Jacob did not need any additional money to win the game, he humorously wrote "What is Aleve?", mimicking the slogan of one of the show's regular advertisers.

 Jacob appeared again in the 2019 Jeopardy!
 All-Star Games relay tournament with 2015 Teachers Tournament champion Jennifer Giles on Buzzy Cohen's team.

 Matt Jackson

-Matt Jackson (born June 24, 1992), 13-time champion, surpassed Arthur Chu's 11-game winning streak with his 12th win on October 12, 2015.
+Matt Jackson, 13-time champion, surpassed Arthur Chu's 11-game winning streak with his 12th win on October 12, 2015.
 He has also beat Chu in regular season cash earnings with a total of $413,612.
 He competed in the 2015 Jeopardy!
 Tournament of Champions, finishing second to Alex Jacob.

 Jackson appeared again in the 2019 Jeopardy!
 All-Star Games relay tournament alongside Ken Jennings and 2012 College Championship winner Monica Thieu.